Reshma-SM/CMOS-Implementation-of-Strong-Arm-Comparator-Latch/README.md

 ![waveforms](https://user-images.githubusercontent.com/100681789/156207907-844ddd40-1cc0-4f32-b97b-2c1701eb217c.PNG)
 > Fig 3: Simulation Wave forms

-Delay of the circuit is obtained as 0.2 ns.
+***1. Delay:*** Delay of the circuit is obtained as 0.2 ns.
 It is clear from the comparison between waveforms CLK high and output A switch.
 ![Delay](https://user-images.githubusercontent.com/100681789/156210610-aad99c10-26e4-46df-8c07-4ae13edc2e2b.PNG)
 > Fig 4: Delay of circuit

+***2. Offset Voltage*** There was no offset voltage observed.
+Similiar inputs were given on both the input terminals and the output was observed.
+There were no significant voltages variations observed at the output.

 ## 6. Netlist
 Attaching is the final netlist of the design here: